oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 ### Authenticated flow
 By requiring a user to authenticate on the Initiating Device with a phishing resistant authentication method before initiating a cross-device flow, the server can prevent an attacker from initiating a cross-device flow and obtaining QR codes or user codes.
 This prevents the attacker from obtaining a QR code or user code that they can use to mislead an unsuspecting user.
 This requires that the Initiating Device has sufficient input capabilities to support a phishing resistant authentication mechanism, which may in itself negate the need for a cross-device flow.

-**Limitations:** Starting with an authenticated flow does not prevent the attacks described in [Example B5: Illicit Network Join](#Example B5: Illicit Network Join (User-Transferred Authorization Data Pattern)) and [Example B7: Illicit Session Transfer](#Example B7: Illicit session transfer (User-Transferred Authorization Data Pattern)) and it is recommended that additional mitigations described in this document is used if the cross-device flows are used in scenarios such as [Example A5: Add a device to a network](#Example A5: Add a device to a network (User-Transferred Authorization Data Pattern)) and [Example A7: Transfer a session](#Example A7: Transfer a session (User-Transferred Authorization Data Pattern)).
+**Limitations:** Starting with an authenticated flow does not prevent the attacks described in [Example B5: Illicit Network Join](#Example B5: Illicit Network Join (User-Transferred Authorization Data Pattern)) and [Example B7: Illicit Application Bootstrap](#Example B7: Illicit Application Bootstrap (User-Transferred Authorization Data Pattern)) and it is recommended that additional mitigations described in this document is used if the cross-device flows are used in scenarios such as [Example A5: Add a device to a network](#Example A5: Add a device to a network (User-Transferred Authorization Data Pattern)) and [Example A7: Application Bootstrap](#Example A7: Application Bootstrap (User-Transferred Authorization Data Pattern)).

 ### Practical Mitigation Summary
 The practical mitigations described in this section can prevent the attacks from being initiated, disrupt attacks once they start or reduce the impact or remediate an attack if it succeeds.
 When combining one or more of these mitigations the overall security profile of a cross-device flow improves significantly.
 The following table provides a summary view of these mitigations: